-That’s why in 2019 having a strong employer brand is more important than ever and a integral part of any good talent strategy.
+That's why in 2019 having a strong employer brand is more important than ever and an integral part of any good talent strategy.

 LinkedIn just released its 4th annual Top Companies 2019, where it ranks the most sought-after companies to work for across the US, UK, Australia, China and Germany.

 Speaking about the U.S. list, LinkedIn's Editor in Chief Daniel Roth says, 'The 2019 LinkedIn Top Companies list reveals the 50 companies where Americans want to work 'and stick around once they're in 'now' We analyse U.S. members' anonymised actions across four main pillars: interest in the company, engagement with the company's employees, job demand and employee retention.'

 Unsurprisingly, tech giants like Google, Facebook, Amazon and Salesforce top the list, but what makes these brands consistently stand out?
 What can we learn from them?

 We've listed some of the key takeaways that you can use to inform your talent strategy below.